How to play Bridgetown Trivia!

 Bonus question: If you get the bonus question correct, then we add the points you wagered to your score.
 But, if you get the bonus question wrong, then the wager is subtracted from your score.
 (This is the only time that you can lose points.)

-Bonus points: Hosts have the discretion of opening their magic coat of bonus points and handing them out as they see fit.
+Bonus points: Hosts have the discretion of handing out bonus points as they see fit.
 For example: making your host laugh at your stupid guesses can gain you bonus points.

 Note: Since hosts can give bonus points with impunity, they count only for nightly scores and are not applied to tournament scores.